 Hosterman continues to grow and now has a point to point track from the train station to the sawmill / general store area.

 The village of Cass is in the early stages of development.
 Cass now includes a station and a “company house”, a sawmill, and a sand station before the big climb to the logging camp on the north end of that section (still in the imagination stage).
 A point to point line will connect the train station area to the logging area.

 Our railroad is named The KPW Line, the Kiousville-Palestine-Warnersville Railroad which we started in 2006.
 It is about 1,000 feet, with three main lines that encircle two ponds and a sunken patio and a third loop around a lighthouse that sits over a underground lake (septic tank).
 There’s also a trolley that runs down the middle of the street where the town will be constructed once the depression is over.
 We have an inside trains storage yard.
 We run steam and diesel engines and a railbus.
 We also have a rock garden and four flower gardens that the trains run through.
 We use track power for the locomotives – all of which are radio-controlled.
 PLUS we have a live steam engine.

-16 The Mill Valley Northern RR **Rebuilt for 2021**– Owner: Perry & Kim Ratliff
+16 The Mill Valley Northern RR – Owner: Perry & Kim Ratliff **back for 2023!**

-17 The Inniswood Metro Gardens RR **New in 2021**– INNISWOOD METRO GARDENS
+17 The Inniswood Metro Gardens RR – INNISWOOD METRO GARDENS **back for 2023!**

 The Inniswood Metro Garden layout was built in 1998 and was restored in 2021, and features many miniature hostas.
 Trains run every Saturday and Sunday 11 AM – 4 PM, May thru October by metro park volunteers.